civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Fixed: Crash to desktop prevented when no sound has been defined for a tile improvement.
 Fixed: Unloaded buttons which caused an exit pop-up in the city window, don't ask me what Fromafar here means. ;)
-Added: If during slic code execution a devision through 0 appears in DebugSlic=Yes mode a meaasge is give.
+Added: If during slic code execution a division through 0 appears in DebugSlic=Yes mode a message is given.
 Fixed: Map wrap handling of the trade route computation is now consistent with the actual map type selection.
-Fixed: Trade routes now follow rivers, roads, railroads and maglavs according the Freight flag in terrain.txt and tileimp.txt.
+Fixed: Trade routes now follow rivers, roads, railroads and maglevs according the Freight flag in terrain.txt and tileimp.txt.
 So if you have a route between two cities and there is no road etc. you need much more caravans than if there is a road etc.
-Fixed: Handled a CtD (stack overflow by infinite recursion) when the advances contain a loop in the prerequisite chain.
+Fixed: Handled a crash (stack overflow by infinite recursion) when the advances contain a loop in the prerequisite chain.
 Occurred (only) with the debug version in combination with the LoTR scenario.
 Well maybe this is also useful somewhere else.
 Fixed: Memory leaks